kden/kden.github.io/writing/AligningEPUBs.md

 ## Doing the alignment

-Surprising, one of the standard algorithms for aligning two texts for machine translation doesn't use any contextual information about those languages at all.
+Surprisingly, one of the standard algorithms for aligning two texts for machine translation doesn't use any contextual information about those languages at all.
 It's called the Gale and Church algorithm, which takes a list of the character lengths of the sentences and uses that information to make the match.
 If the sentences are accurately transcribed, this should work pretty well.

-While looking for people who had done "monolingual alignment" instead of multilingualalignment for machine translation, we noticed this troubling paragraph:
+While looking for people who had done "monolingual alignment" instead of multilingual alignment for machine translation, we noticed this troubling paragraph:

 > For bilingual texts, Gale and Church (1991) demonstrated the extraordinary
 > effectiveness of a global alignment dynamic programming algorithm, where